MatPont/MT-WAE/README.md

 **To print the results** you can use the following command:

-(if you have used the `ptMult` parameter you should pass it to the script with `-ptMult ptMultVal` where `ptMultVal` is the value you used to run the experiments.
+(if you have used the `ptMult` parameter you should pass it to the script with `-ptMult ptMultVal` where `ptMultVal` is the value you used to run the experiments)

 It will print the latex table, but if you want a nice formatting in the console you can install `prettytable` (with `pip install prettytable`) and it will also print the formatted table in the console.